blarson-hearst/raycast-quick-event/README.md

 ## Extension Preferences

 The `Your calendars` text field is *required*
-- Specify your calendar or multiple calendars (comma separated)
+- Specify your calendar or multiple calendars (comma separated, no spaces between names)
 - The calendar names can be found in the sidebar of Calendar.app
 - E.g., "Personal,Work Calendar"

 ## Create Event Examples